mavi13/GCFiddle/README.md

    - `format($W1, "dd")` = `"N 49.26883° E 008.67422°"`

 #### Other functions
- - isEqual(x, y): ...
+ - isEqual(x, y): ... [+]
- - assert(s1, s2): asserts that s1 is equal to s2
+ - assert(s1, s2): asserts that s1 is equal to s2 [+]
- - parse(s): Parses script in s; returns output and possible error messages
+ - parse(s): Parses script in s; returns output and possible error messages [+]
  - cls(): clear output
  - ic(x): no effect (WolfLanguage: Ignore case)
+ - concat(s1, s2, ...): internal function to concatenate strings (use brackets to concatenate strings)

 ### Differences in the calculation language of GCFiddle and WolfLanguage from CacheWolf

  - Most of the functions are also available in CacheWolf, so it is possible to write calculation scripts for both interpreters.
+(Functions which are not available in CacheWolf are marked with [+].)
  - Please see the examples on the test page [GCTEST1](https://mavi13.github.io/GCFiddle/gcfiddle.html?example=GCTEST1).
  - Please check the description of the [WolfLanguage](http://cachewolf.aldos.de/index.php/Doku/WolfLanguage) (only in German).

 #### Some differences when using GCFiddle